Codaea/digital-garden/posts/Cookbooks/Salt Fat Acid Heat/Salt/Salt.md

 - Affects perception to bitterness to make it less bitter
 - Salt masks bitter Tastes far better than sugar
 - **Stir Taste Adjust**
+- You can always use a little salt on a bite of food if you think it needs more

 ## Salt types